-It may be especially helpful to turn to an agency, if things get difficult in your host family and in case you would like to continue your stay in another host family.
+It may be especially helpful to turn to an agency, if things get difficult in your host family and in case you would like to continue your stay in a different host family.
 In such a case, your agency cannot only help you find a new host family, but it can also assist you with the necessary formalities.

-A placement through a RAL-certified agency is free of charge, and you will find experienced personnel who are available before and during your stay.
-They will take care of issues or problems and also offer an attractive side programme.
+A placement through a RAL-certified agency is free of charge and you will find experienced personnel who are available before and during your stay.
+They will take care of issues or problems and also offer an attractive leisure programme.
 Agencies affiliated to Gütegemeinschaft Au pair can be found in almost all major and smaller cities in Germany.
 They offer multilingual information on their websites.
 If you have questions, they will be answered quickly.

 It will be easier for you to find a suitable host family with an appropriately prepared and detailed application.
-The forms are available on the website of the au pair agencies supporting you in the application and placement process.
+The forms are available on the websites of the au pair agencies supporting you in the application and placement process.
 The agencies will also tell you about the specific documents you need to come to Germany.

-At any rate, the following documents must be included with your application:
+The following documents must be included with your application:

-As soon as a host family is interested in taking you, the host parents will contact you by Internet or telephone.
+As soon as a host family is interested in taking you, the host parents will contact you online or via telephone.
 You will get more information on the family and you can decide together whether you can imagine living with each other.
 In the matching process, reliable au pair agencies will take into account your ideas and the ideas of the host family.
 The agreement on the au pair relationship is then laid down in an au pair contract.